Interpreter of Maladies: Contents

 In an interview with Charlie Rose, she stated that when she first started writing, she found writing short stories more comfortable as she "would feel happy if [she] could write one page that seemed right to [her]" and it took her time to lengthen short stories to many pages.
 Many of the stories are based on Lahiri's and her family's experiences as well as her observations.
 "A Temporary Matter", the first story in the collection, was written while she was in a fellowship at the Provincetown's Fine Arts Work Center in the fall of 1997, just after she completed her PhD at Boston University.
 According to Lahiri, this is the first short story she wrote as a 30-year-old unmarried adult.
 The story is modelled after her parents' closest friends, who lived in Rhode Island when she was seven—a Bengali couple who had lost a premature baby, and an idea of ongoing power outages prompted the start of the story.
-The second story, "When Mr. Pirzada Came to Dine", came from a vague memory of a Bangladeshi scholar who lived in Rhode Island in 1970s during the Bangladesh Liberation War and her parents told her about him when she was a child.
+The second story, "When Mr. Pirzada Came to Dine", came from a vague memory of a Bangladeshi scholar who lived in Rhode Island in the 1970s during the Bangladesh Liberation War and her parents told her about him when she was a child.
 The two stories, "Mrs. Sen's" and "The Third and Final Continent" are modelled after Lahiri's mother and father, respectively.
 The fourth and eighth stories, "A Real Durwan" and "The Treatment of Bibi Haldar", were based on two people who lived in "a building where my mother was raised in North Calcutta."
 For the latter story, she further explained the character development for Bibi Haldar: